![]() | Lacina, Ludvík Jakub | |

 © ÖStA

-When he entered the army clergy Lacina had a spotless record, but this was soon to change.
-Several incidents are record during his 12 year army career, resulting in several written warnings.
-Lacina however defended himself quite eloquently and the measures taken against him never seem to have gone beyond reprimands and transfers.
+When he entered the army clergy, Lacina had a spotless record, but this was soon to change.
+Several incidents are recorded during his 12-year army career, resulting in several written warnings.
+Lacina, however, defended himself quite eloquently, and the measures taken against him never seem to have gone beyond reprimands and transfers.

 Warned by military bishop Bjelik, 22 March 1911